terence-lim/actuarialmath/README.md

-This `actuarialmath` package implements the general formulas, recursive relationships and shortcut equations for Fundamentals of Long Term Actuarial Mathematics, to solve the SOA sample FAM-L exam questions and more.
+This `actuarialmath` package implements the general formulas, recursive relationships and shortcut equations for Fundamentals of Long Term Actuarial Mathematics, to solve the SOA sample FAM-L exam questions, and more, with Python.

 - The concepts are developed hierarchically in object-oriented Python.